myopenmath/policies/privacy-policy.md

 <h2 id="use-of-information">2.
 Use of Your Information</h2>

 a. *Use*.
-We use your Personal Data and Usage Data (together, “**User Information**”) to operate, maintain, and provide to you the features and functionality of the Desmos Services and for related business purposes.
+We use your Personal Data and Usage Data (together, “**User Information**”) to operate, maintain, and provide to you the features and functionality of the MyOpenMath Services and for related business purposes.
-We may use your User Information to (a) improve the quality and design of the Desmos Services and to create new features and services by storing, tracking, and analyzing user preferences; (b) remember information so that you will not have to re-enter it during your visit or the next time you use the Desmos Services; (c) provide custom, personalized content and information; (d) monitor aggregate metrics such as total number of visitors, pages viewed, etc.; and (e) diagnose and fix technology problems and otherwise plan for and enhance our Service.
+We may use your User Information to (a) improve the quality and design of the MyOpenMath Services and to create new features and services by storing, tracking, and analyzing user preferences; (b) remember information so that you will not have to re-enter it during your visit or the next time you use the MyOpenMath Services; (c) provide custom, personalized content and information; (d) monitor aggregate metrics such as total number of visitors, pages viewed, etc.; and (e) diagnose and fix technology problems and otherwise plan for and enhance our Service.
-Desmos may provide personalized content and information to our users, including teachers, school administration officials, and other users associated with Schools.
-However, Desmos shall never use Student Data to engage in targeted advertising, nor shall Desmos direct advertising to student users on student.desmos.com, nor shall Desmos ever use any third-party advertising network on any Desmos Service.
+MyOpenMath may provide personalized content and information to teachers, school administration officials, and other users associated with Schools.
+However, MyOpenMath shall never use Student Data to engage in targeted advertising, nor shall MyOpenMath direct advertising to student users, nor shall MyOpenMath ever use any third-party advertising network on any MyOpenMath Service.

 b. *Communications Preferences*.
 We will not use your email address or other Personally Identifiable Information to send you marketing messages unless you provide your consent, or as part of a specific program or feature for which you will have the ability to opt-out.
-You can always opt-out of receiving promotional email from us by clicking on the “unsubscribe” feature at the bottom of each email or by adjusting your email subscription preferences in your settings.
+You can always opt-out of receiving notification emails from us by clicking on the “unsubscribe” feature at the bottom of each email or by adjusting your email notification preferences in your settings.
-We may, however, use your email address without further consent for non-marketing or administrative purposes, such as notifying you of important Desmos Services changes or for customer service purposes.
+We may, however, use your email address without further consent for non-marketing or administrative purposes, such as notifying you of important MyOpenMath Services changes or for customer service purposes.

 <h2 id="disclosure-of-info">3.
 Disclosure of Your Information</h2>

 a. *Your Publication*.
-You may, by using applicable sections of the Desmos Services (including sections which enable you to create graphs, perform lessons, provide comments, upload video and pictures), share your User Information, including Personally Identifiable Information and other content that you create or post to others accessing the Desmos Services.
+You may, by using applicable sections of the MyOpenMath Services (including sections for teachers which enable you to create questions, create question libraries, share courses, and post to support forums), share your User Information, including Personally Identifiable Information and other content that you create or post to others accessing the MyOpenMath Services.
 Please see the [Student Data Privacy Statement](/studentdata) to learn how Student Data may be shared.

 b. *Service Providers*.
-We share User Information with our trusted third party service providers and other individuals who perform services on our behalf, for example, providing customer service support, hosting services, analytics and other services we utilize to help us provide our Service or conduct our business.
+We share User Information with our trusted third party service providers and other individuals who perform services on our behalf, for example, providing hosting services, analytics, and other services we utilize to help us provide our Service or conduct our business.
-These service providers access and use User Information only to provide services to Desmos under reasonable confidentiality terms.
+These service providers access and use User Information only to provide services to MyOpenMath under reasonable confidentiality terms.

-c. *Partners*.
+c. *Partners*.  **TODO: delete this section?**
-At your direction, we may provide your User Information to our partners (“**Partners**”) that are integrated with the Desmos Network.
+At your direction, we may provide your User Information to our partners (“**Partners**”) that are integrated with the MyOpenMath Network.
-For example, we may share certain User Information when you login to the Desmos Services using Google login and similar authentication tools.
+For example, we may share certain User Information when you login to the MyOpenMath Services using Google login and similar authentication tools.
 We may also share User Information when we provide the Service with a Partner, such as when we work with a school or educational institution to provide the Service to students.
 Please see our [Student Data Privacy Statement](/studentdata) to learn more about how student data may be shared.
 User Information that is shared with a third party Partner may be subject to that Partner's privacy and data security policies.